Find Affordable College Courses

 Waco, TX

-Baylor University did quite well in this year’s ranking of the most popular places for legal research students to get a master’s degree.
-It came in at #10 on the list.
-Baylor is a fairly large private not-for-profit school located in the midsize city of Waco.
+With a ranking of #10, Baylor University did quite well on this year’s most popular schools for legal research students working on their master’s degree.
+Baylor is a very large private not-for-profit school located in the medium-sized city of Waco.

 Of the 15 students majoring in legal research at Baylor, 47% are male and 53% are female.